 Cervical Artificial Disc Replacement Dallas TX

-Patients with chronic back pain often have severe damage to one or more intervertebral discs that cannot be sufficiently repaired to allow patients to restore their quality of life prior to damage.
+This procedure is most often performed on patients with severe pain that radiates through the arms or legs as well.
+Many patients also experience numbness, tingling, and weakness as a result of nerve root compression or irritation.
+Patients with chronic neck pain often have severe damage to one or more intervertebral discs that cannot be sufficiently repaired to allow patients to restore their quality of life prior to the damage.
 Many of these patients can find pain relief and effective treatment by replacing the damaged disc with an artificial disc during a procedure called arthroplasty.

 The Cervical Artificial Disc Replacement Procedure

-This procedure is most often performed on patients with severe pain that radiates through the arms or legs as well.
-Many patients also experience numbness, tingling and weakness as a result of nerve root compression or irritation.
-After surgery, patients can return home after a one or two day hospital stay, and can return to work and other light activity after two to three weeks, with full recovery taking approximately 12 weeks.
+After surgery, patients can return home after a one or two-day hospital stay and can return to work and other light activity after two to three weeks, with full recovery taking approximately 12 weeks.